raoulmillais/doccit/README.md

 The markdown files in master should reflect docs in progress.
 We should trigger the documentation push to run when master is tagged (i.e. the project is released)

-As a proof of concept i will get it working with my nodejs projects which already have markdown docs and docco generated code documentation.
+As a proof of concept I will get it working with my nodejs projects which already have markdown docs and docco generated code documentation.
 It should be easily extensible to other projects so the c# wrapper seems sensible next.